Last updated Jan 14, 2025.

 Sometimes, outreach campaigns perform better or worse depending on the difficulty of the niche.

-Niches where link building is more difficult include ones like healthcare, legal, crypto, or gambling where linkers are more skeptical of new brands and websites.
+Niches where link building is more difficult include ones like healthcare, legal, crypto, finance, or gambling where linkers are more skeptical of new brands and websites.

 If this is the case for you, you can try running an outreach campaign in a shoulder niche that may be more link-friendly than the one you’re in.